MeasureAuthoringTool/MeasureAuthoringTool/README.md

 ### Tomcat installation

 [Download tomcat 9](https://tomcat.apache.org/download-90.cgi)
-*   After installing in OSX i did a `sudo chmod -R 777` on the tomcat directory.
+*   After installing, you may need to `sudo chmod -R 777` on the tomcat directory.

-Add the Resource to the /apache-tomcat-9.X.X/conf/context.xml file.
-Match the userName and password to match your mysql configuration.
+Add the JDBC Resource to the Tomcat context file (`$CATALINA_HOME/conf/context.xml`).
+Match the username, password, and schema name to your mysql configuration.

 ```text
 <Resource name="jdbc/mat_app_tomcat"